 Scott Baermann’s a serial entrepreneur based out of Chicago, Illinois.
-Like all entrepreneurs, he’s seen his share of dark days where he wanted to throw in the towel and walk away from it all.
+Like all entrepreneurs, he has seen his share of dark days where he wanted to throw in the towel and walk away from it all.
 Instead, Scott established a mission for Urban Street Window Works.
 It turned out to be the best thing he’s ever done for his business (which continues to grow 50% year-over-year), and his own sheer happiness.

 Here’s 3 steps Scott took to discover, initiate and achieve his mission: